joseph-flinn/site/frontend/posts/what-how-management.md

 ---

 The third area of impact of the words WHAT and HOW is people management: building psychological safety on a team.
-The [Harvard Business Review](https://hbr.org/2017/01/the-neuroscience-of-trust) found that the affect of trust on self-reported performance was powerful.
+The [Harvard Business Review](https://hbr.org/2017/01/the-neuroscience-of-trust) found that the effect of trust on self-reported performance was powerful.
 Comparing the top and bottom quartiles (get ready for a stats dump), respondents in the top quartile indicated that they: